awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 As an alternative to an [on\-failure destination](#invocation-async-destinations), you can configure your function with a dead\-letter queue to save discarded events for further processing\.
 A dead\-letter queue acts the same as an on\-failure destination in that it is used when an event fails all processing attempts or expires without being processed\.
 However, a dead\-letter queue is part of a function's version\-specific configuration, so it is locked in when you publish a version\.
 On\-failure destinations also support additional targets and include details about the function's response in the invocation record\.

+To reprocess events in a dead\-letter queue, you can set it as an event source for your Lambda function\.
+Alternatively, you can manually retrieve the events\.

+You can choose an Amazon SQS queue or Amazon SNS topic for your dead\-letter queue\.
 If you don't have a queue or topic, create one\.
 Choose the target type that matches your use case\.
 + [Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html) – A queue holds failed events until they're retrieved\.
-You can retrieve events manually, or you can [configure Lambda to read from the queue](with-sqs.md) and invoke a function\.
+Choose an Amazon SQS queue if you expect a single entity, such as a Lambda function or CloudWatch alarm, to process the failed event\.
+For more information, see [Using AWS Lambda with Amazon SQS](with-sqs.md)\.

   Create a queue in the [Amazon SQS console](https://console.aws.amazon.com/sqs)\.
 + [Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/gsg/CreateTopic.html) – A topic relays failed events to one or more destinations\.
-You can configure a topic to send events to an email address, a Lambda function, or an HTTP endpoint\.
+Choose an Amazon SNS topic if you expect multiple entities to act on a failed event\.
+For example, you can configure a topic to send events to an email address, a Lambda function, and/or an HTTP endpoint\.
+For more information, see [Using Lambda with Amazon SNS](with-sqs.md)\.

   Create a topic in the [Amazon SNS console](https://console.aws.amazon.com/sns/home)\.